“Put simply, Enterprise Mobility Management (EMM) is dead and focus has shifted towards a unified IoT solution.”

 Those were the words of SOTI CEO Carl Rodrigues in an interview with Enterprise Mobility Exchange’s Jason Koestenblatt in which the two discussed mobile transformation, IoT, and what’s next for EMM and MDM.

 Rodrigues continued: “EMM will remain a fundamental element of that solution but the market is at a critical inflection point.”
 As MDM needs continue to grow, Rodrigues says, a major shift is in progress “from traditional EMM towards unified endpoint management (UEM).”
 UEM, he says, is necessary because there are now so many different device types beyond just smartphones and tablets–which EMM just isn’t equipped to handle.

-This week, in considering the apparent death of EMM, our line of thinking is much the same.
+In considering the apparent death of EMM, our line of thinking is much the same.
 Certainly, mobile transformation is constant.
 You also won’t hear us arguing with some of Rodrigues’ other points, such as how the enterprise device landscape is growing more complex, and how certain industries (manufacturing, healthcare, etc.) are more ripe for mobility transformation than others.

 On the EMM front, however, we just have to disagree with Rodrigues’ core premise that EMM is dead.
 Yes, the landscape is growing more complex, and yes, forward-thinking companies are renewing their focus on IoT to reinvent their business, but that hardly means that it’s hard to find success with EMM.